 Although you may struggle to communicate, most Japanese people are very kind and will try to understand you as much as you try to understand them.
 They will try to help anyone even if there’s a language barrier.
 So don’t hesitate to ask for help. 🙂

 And don’t worry.
-This is just a basic introduction.
+These common Japanese phrases are just a starting point.
 We will be offering more language advice soon.